 How about different types of healers (who are not therapists)?

-Living in the Bay Area means that you have access to a many healers who are not trained in psychological/mental health techniques.
+Living in California means that you have access to many healers who are not trained in psychological/mental health techniques.
 Always enquire about training and certification.
 Keep in mind that some forms of alternative healing (such as energy healing or spiritual counseling) are well developed fields with training programs.
 Chaplaincy for example, can require up to 4 years of graduate study - in order to be equipped in religious counseling.
-Similarly, becoming an Reiki Master (energetic healing) can require just as many years of devoted practice.
+Similarly, becoming a Reiki Master (energetic healing) can require just as many years of devoted practice.
 Be aware, some certificates (e.g. life coach certificates) can be purchased online with minimal training.

 How much will therapy cost?
 What should I budget for?

 It can be difficult to predict the cost of therapy because the length of treatment is uncertain.
 Some therapists focus on "brief-therapy" interventions which require approximately 10 weekly sessions.
 However, most therapeutic relationships last longer than that.
 Most clients attend therapy on a weekly basis, although some attend more or less frequently.
 In addition to these variations, the cost of therapy can range from $20-$200 per session.
 So how does one prepare and budget for therapy?